 Eligible dependants: spouse, unmarried children up to 34 years old (not working in Malaysia), disabled children (no age limit), and parents or parents-in-law.
 Common law and same-gender marriage are not recognised.

 A check-up at an authorised Malaysian hospital is required before visa endorsement.
-Valid Malaysian medical insurance is mandatory for all applicants under 60.
-Only Malaysian insurance policies are accepted.
+Valid Malaysian medical insurance is mandatory.
+Only Malaysian insurance policies are accepted under most current guidelines.

-There is no minimum monthly income requirement — a major change from the old programme.
-You must declare your source of funds (pension, savings, rental income, investments) with supporting bank statements.
+There is no MOTAC-mandated minimum monthly income.
+You must declare source of funds (pension, savings, rental income, investments) with supporting bank statements.
+Licensed agents may apply additional internal screening for application strength.

 Foreigners can own freehold residential property outright — permanent, heritable, and unencumbered.
 A right not easily granted in much of Asia.